Craig S. Finnigan Northern Award for Student Research Presentations

 This year, the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists (NAPEG) is pleased to offer an award designed to provide a student with funding to attend the Geoscience Forum.
 Dr. Craig Finnigan inspires the Finnigan Award for Northern Research.

 Dr. Craig Finnigan was a Professional Geoscientist who spent most of his short career working across the Canadian north for industry, government and academia.
 Craig passed away in 2014 at 45; however, his passion for geoscientific fieldwork and exploration has left an imprint on those who worked with him.
-He was recognized in 2014 with the prestigious Huestis Award (AMEBC) for discovering the Coffee gold deposits in the Yukon.
+He was recognised in 2014 with the prestigious Huestis Award (AMEBC) for discovering the Coffee gold deposits in the Yukon.
 Craig was an adamant supporter of students and education.
-As an Adjunct Professor at Western University, he co-supervised several graduate student theses, including studies on the Coffee gold deposits in Yukon and uranium mineralization at the Lac Cinquante uranium deposit in Nunavut.
+As an Adjunct Professor at Western University, he co-supervised several graduate student theses, including studies on the Coffee gold deposits in Yukon and uranium mineralisation at the Lac Cinquante uranium deposit in Nunavut.
 A student-focused scholarship that encourages presentation at northern conferences has been established to honour Craig's memory.

 NAPEG encourages excellence in the engineering and geosciences professions through the promotion of advanced studies and research programs.
 By providing financial assistance to researchers working in the northern territories, the Association seeks to encourage young geoscientists to communicate effectively with their peers and the public, an important skill in developing a professional practitioner.